chauff/cse1500-web-transcripts/_practicals/assignment-http-design.md

 ### 1.3)

-Open your browser's developer tools head to `http://mit.edu/career` once more (and wait a few seconds).
+Open your browser's developer tools and head to `http://mit.edu/career` once more (and wait a few seconds).
 Take a look at the response header of the first resource retrieved with status code `200 OK`: what does its `Expires` header field mean?

 ### 1.4)